 A founding member of the National Institute for Health Research (NIHR) Devices for Dignity (D4D) HTC since 2008, she has been its MedTech lead, supporting a portfolio of new technologies from incontinence products, to assistive, rehabilitative and renal technologies.
 She was awarded an Honorary Senior Research Fellowship in 2014 by the School of Health and Related Research (ScHARR) at the University of Sheffield and has been a lead or co-investigator on several NIHR device studies.

-Dr Karen McCutcheon
+Professor Karen McCutcheon

-She has published widely in the field of healthcare and education and is the editor of the Journal of Perioperative Practice and is the nurse section editor for BMJ onExamination.
-She served as a member of the Interventional Procedures Advisory Committee (2006-2016) and has participated in the development of a number of National Patient Safety guidelines in the UK.
+She has published widely in the field of healthcare and nurse education and is a clinical section editor for BMJ on Examination.
+She served as a member of the interventional procedures advisory committee (2006 to 2016) and has participated in the development of several National Patient Safety guidelines in the UK.